 Defined Compensation Benefits - The Hospital sponsors defined contribution pension plans covering substantially all of its employees.
 The plans include discretionary employer matching contributions of up to 3% of compensation.
 Employer and employee contributions are self-directed by plan participants in defined contribution plans.
-The Hospital suspended employer matching contributions during the fiscal year ended June 30, 2010.
-Contribution expense under the plans totaled approximately \$3.4 million in 2011.
+Contribution expense under the plans totaled approximately \$3.2 million and \$3.4 million in 2012 and 2011, respectively.

 Deferred Compensation - The Hospital has a nonqualified deferred compensation plan, which permits eligible employees to defer a portion of their compensation.
 The plan is funded and is distributable in cash after retirement or termination of employment.
 The plan allows participants to defer up to a maximum of \$15,000 of salary with investment income accruing based on investment selections of the participant.
-At June 30, 2011 and 2010, the assets and liabilities under the plan totaled \$47,567 and \$46,183, respectively.
+At June 30, 2012 and 2011, the assets and liabilities under the plan totaled \$49,137 and \$47,567, respectively.

-Noncontributory Defined Benefit Pension Plans ("Pension Plans") - Substantially all of the Hospital's employees participate in noncontributory defined benefit pension plans of Trinity Health.
+Noncontributory Defined Benefit Pension Plans - Substantially all of the Hospital's employees participate in noncontributory defined benefit pension plans of Trinity Health.
 The plans' assets are invested in equity securities, debt securities, mutual funds, hedge funds, commingled funds directly holding securities, long/short equity, private equity funds and real estate.
 The plan is accounted for as a multi-employer plan.
 As a multi-employer plan, the Hospital contributes an amount equal to its proportionate share of the annual expense of Trinity Health.
-For the years ended June 30, 2011 and 2010, net pension cost was \$9 million and \$10 million, respectively.
+For the years ended June 30, 2012 and 2011, net pension cost was \$5.8 million and \$9.0 million, respectively.